getodk/central-backend/docs/api.md

     + Attributes (Error 403)

-## Related Datasets [/v1]
+## Dataset Properties [/v1]

 _(introduced: version 2022.3)_

-A Form Submission can affect a Dataset by creating Entities in it.
-In future versions, a Submission will also be able to update Entities.
-To know which Dataset is affected by a Form's Submissions, use following endpoints.
+Datasets are created and updated through Forms.
+Dataset-related Forms follow a new version of the [ODK XForms specification](https://getodk.github.io/xforms-spec) that allow them to define a Dataset and a mapping of Form Fields to Dataset Properties.
+Submissions from such a Form can create Entities within the Dataset defined in the Form.

+Currently, Datasets and Dataset Properties are purely additive.
+Multiple Forms can add Properties to the same Dataset and multiple Forms can create Entities in the same Dataset.
+Not all Properties of a Dataset have to be included in a Form for that Dataset.
+For example, one Form publishing to a Dataset called `trees` could add `location` and `species`, while another could add `species` and `circumference`.
+The Properties of the Dataset would be the union of Properties from all Forms for that Dataset (`location`, `species`, `circumference`).

-Note that it is not necessary that a Form will save to all Properties of a Dataset, so the endpoint also returns a `inForm` flag against each property which is true only if the Form affects that Property.
+Another way to think of this is how Submissions/Entities from a particular Form will affect a Dataset; which Properties will be saved on an Entity from a given Form Submission.
+Note that it is not necessary that a Form will save to all Properties of a Dataset, so the endpoint also returns a `inForm` flag for each property which is true only if the Form affects that Property.

+The following endpoints can be used on Draft and Published Forms to show how a specific Form adds or contains Properties within a specific Dataset.

-### For a published form [GET /v1/projects/{projectId}/forms/{xmlFormId}/dataset-diff]
+### Published Form Dataset Properties [GET /v1/projects/{projectId}/forms/{xmlFormId}/dataset-diff]

-To know the Datasets and Entity Properties affected by a published Form, use this endpoint.
+This endpoint lists the name and Properties of a Dataset that are affected by a Form.
+The list of Properties includes all published Properties on that Dataset, but each property has the `inForm` flag to note whether or not it will be filled in by that form.

 + Response 200 (application/json)
     This is the standard response

     + Attributes (array[Dataset Diff])

-### For a draft form [GET /v1/projects/{projectId}/forms/{xmlFormId}/draft/dataset-diff]
+### Draft Form Dataset Diff [GET /v1/projects/{projectId}/forms/{xmlFormId}/draft/dataset-diff]

-To know the Datasets and Entity Properties affected by a Draft Form, use this endpoint.

-This endpoint also returns an `isNew` flag against each Dataset and each of its Properties.
+This endpoint reflects the change to a Dataset that will go into effect once the form is Published.
+Like the endpoint above, it lists the Dataset name and Properties, but it also includes the `isNew` flag on both the Dataset, and on each individual property.
 This flag is true only if the Dataset/Property is new and is going to be created by publishing the Draft Form.

 + Response 200 (application/json)
     This is the standard response